yokobond/xcx-gai/docs/README.md

 Refer to [How to Use](how-to-use) for more details.

-## Supported AI Models
+## Supported AI Providers
-This extension supports the Google Gemini generative models, and embedding models.
+This extension supports multiple AI providers and their models:

+### Google Gemini
+- Supports generative models and embedding models
+- Available models can be checked in the [Gemini API documentation](https://ai.google.dev/gemini-api/docs/models)

+### OpenAI
+- Supports GPT-4, GPT-3.5-turbo, text-embedding-ada-002, and other models
+- Also supports OpenAI-compatible API endpoints

+### Anthropic Claude
+- Supports Claude 3.5 Sonnet, Claude 3 Opus, Claude 3 Haiku, and other models

 The default model is set to the latest model at the time of release but you can change it in the block.

-You can check the available models in the [Gemini API documentation](https://ai.google.dev/gemini-api/docs/models).

 This extension has model listing block, so you can check the available models like this project.
 ([gai-model_listing](https://xcratch.github.io/editor#https://yokobond.github.io/xcx-gai/projects/gai-model_listing.sb3))